- What is MCLE

 CLE credit hours approved for teaching, authorship, or law practice management credit do not qualify for carryover credit.

-Once you have completed the paperwork to change your name in the Attorney Registration office, our office will be notified and the change will then be made to your CLE file.
+Once you have completed the paperwork to change your name with your official name on the roll of attorneys in the Attorney Registration office, our office will be notified and the change will then be made to your CLE file.

 Please contact the Attorney Registration office to ascertain the requirements in their office.
 The direct phone number is 785/296-8409, or email at email@example.com.